 Lynch Comprehensive Cancer Research Center

-About the Lynch Comprehensive Cancer Research Center
+About the Lynch Comprehensive Cancer Research Center (Formerly known as the Hereditary Cancer Center)

 The LCCRC has developed educational programs throughout the United States, portions of Canada, South America, Puerto Rico and in many areas of Europe and Asia, particularly Japan.
 The LCCRC has accumulated a registry of 1743 families with over 30,000 patients at risk.